Sebazzz/NetUnitTestComparison/README.md

 There are some tests defined in the `BankAccountApp.{TEST FRAMEWORK}.Integration` that are order dependend.

 ### NUnit
-Current limitation is that only ordering is supported within a `TestFixture` or ordering fixtures in the same namespace.
-Also, when a test fails, the other tests are happily executed and not ignored.
+Current limitation is: when a test fails, the other tests are happily executed and not ignored.
+The implementation relies on a [forked build](https://github.com/Sebazzz/nunit/tree/custom-testassemblybuilder) of NUnit.

 **Resharper runner:** While the test tree of Resharper does not appear to follow the correct ordering, the tests are actually performed in the correct order.